andrewrk/libsoundio/README.md

 ## Roadmap

- 0. JACK: input
- 0. JACK: implement prebuffering
- 0. why does pulseaudio microphone use up all the CPU?
- 0. merge in/out stream structures and functions?
+ 0. Integrate into libgroove and test with Groove Basin
  0. implement CoreAudio (OSX) backend, get examples working
  0. implement WASAPI (Windows) backend, get examples working
  0. implement ASIO (Windows) backend, get examples working
+ 0. JACK: implement prebuffering
+ 0. why does pulseaudio microphone use up all the CPU?
  0. Avoid calling `soundio_panic` in PulseAudio.
  0. Figure out a way to test prebuf.
 I suspect prebuf not working for ALSA which is why we have to pre-fill the ring buffer with silence for